egueler/quickcov/README.md

 ## Even faster

-QuickCov uses the AFL instrumented binary and extracts the bitmap to count the visited branches, but the way that the AFL instrumentation is implemented, there is a high likelihood of collisions, i.e., some branches will not be counted.
-Although we've increased the bitmap size tremendously to lower the chances of collisions (from $2^{16}$ to $2^{20}$), the output should still be considered only a good estimate instead of an accurate number.
+QuickCov uses the AFL instrumented binary and extracts the bitmap to count the visited branches, but the way that the AFL instrumentation is implemented, there is a high likelihood of collisions, i.e., some new branches will not be seen as new and thus they'll not be counted.
+Although we've increased the bitmap size tremendously to lower the chances of collisions (from 2^16 to 2^20), the output should still be considered only a good estimate instead of an accurate number.
 As such, this works better on smaller programs than on larger ones (in terms of basic blocks / edges).
 There is a collision-free implementation of [AFL++](https://github.com/AFLplusplus/AFLplusplus), and there is also [libAFL](https://github.com/AFLplusplus/LibAFL) which is AFL++ built as a library, so QuickCov might be updated in the future with these changes in mind.

 If you want to increase the speed and lose even more accuracy, edit `config.h` and change this line from